1992 Summer Paralympics: The innovative measures

 In April 1987, Barcelona accepted the difficult matter to host of the 1992 Summer Paralympics.This challenge was impacted by the fact that the organizers did not differentiate between the two events and organized them in a unique way, providing the same conditions for Olympic and Paralympic athletes.
 And this decision also encompassed a unified visual identity, the same marketing program and actions, the use of the same competition venues with some small differences and accommodation in the same village with the use of the same services and facilities, giving to them the same opportunities.
 This same conditions led to innovative forms of equality and equalization and which involved for the first time the implementation of an educational program at the Paralympics and which was managed in the same way as the Olympics resulting in a bigger population engagement programs.
 While COOB'92 was linked to the IOC for ticket sales, the ICC was not interested in this and the public can follow the Games on site practically for free.
 Since only tickets for the opening and closing ceremonies were sold out within minutes.
 It is noteworthy that this decision mediated again by Juan Antonio Samaranch became a catalyst for the International Paralympic Movement, because both athletes and future organizers would from now on have a standard of excellence to be demanded and fulfilled.
-The idea of unifying the organization of the two events under the auspices of the same people was so impactful that for the only time in history the Greek Olympic Committee in a mesure of approximation authorized the use of the Olympic fire during the Paralympic Games.Despite these innovative issues, the Barcelona organizers had serious financial problems. which could not be covered by the Spanish government.
+The idea of unifying the organization of the two events under the auspices of the same people was so impactful that for the only time in history the Greek Olympic Committee in a measure of approximation authorized the use of the Olympic fire during the Paralympic Games.
+Despite these innovative issues, the Barcelona organizers had serious financial problems. which could not be covered by the Spanish government.
 Thus, other alternatives were considered such as the extension of existing sponsorships and the signing of new and specific ones.
 As the financial amounts were not covered, some other partners appeared who were crucial to the success of the Games, civil society organizations such as Spain's National Organization for the Blind (ONCE) which until 1993 was one of the owners of the country's main private television channel, Telecinco, which created a lottery system that was also used as a form of population engagement as they also purchased 50% of the COOB'92 Paralympic department.